Add These Marketing Tasks to Your To-Do List

 Have a monthly check-in with yourself to ensure you’re keeping on track, and brainstorm new ideas for how to better communicate your brand focus with your audience.
 For example, if you want your brand to feel less stiff and more relaxed, try incorporating some quirky, lifestyle related photos into your marketing materials, or take a more personalized approach with your marketing in general.

 The 80/20 rule goes hand-in-hand with a more personalized marketing approach, but should not be overlooked even if you prefer a more serious tone to your marketing.
-The rule states that 80 percent of what you share with your clients and prospects should be personal—meaning un-related to your business and related more so your personal life.
-While 20 percent of what you share should be business-focused.
+The rule states that 80% of what you share with your clients and prospects should be personal—meaning un-related to your business—while the remaining 20% of what you share should be business-focused.

-This rule helps you avoid boring your audience or sounding too salesy, and can help you make more of a connection with your audience—speaking with them as opposed to at them.
+This rule helps you avoid boring your audience or sounding too salesy, and can help you make more of a connection with your audience by speaking with them as opposed to at them.

-Whether you’re looking to completely revamp your marketing or add a few finishing touches, this year offers plenty of promise if you step back, evaluate your strengths and weaknesses, and heed these tips.
+Whether you’re looking to completely revamp your marketing or add a few finishing touches, there are plenty of opportunities to be found if you step back, evaluate your strengths and weaknesses, and heed these tips.